-The indigenous Toda women from the Nilgiris are renowned for their distinctive, GI-tagged, black and red embroidery.
-Inspired by nature the pukhoor ( motif ) embroidery follows the warp and weft thread count of the base cloth.
-The artisans count the thread with their fingers by merely stretching the material as they work.
+The indigenous Toda women of the Nilgiris are renowned for their distinctive, GI-tagged, black, and red embroidery.
+Inspired by nature, the pukhoor (motif) based design follows the warp and weft thread count of the base cloth.
+The artisans work their magic by stretching the material and counting the threads using just their fingers.

 Thirupurasundari sevvel –